-Due to the complicated nature of hadronic interactions in material, an accurate description of hadronic showers in simulations has not yet been achieved.
-Instead several phenomenological hadronic interaction models are available [10] in GEANT4.
+Due to the complicated nature of hadronic interactions in material, it is difficult to achieve an accurate description of hadronic showers in simulations.
+Several theory-driven and phenomenological hadronic interaction models are available [11] in GEANT4.
+At higher energies theory-driven models are available, while for lower energies more approximate models are used.

 At low energies, where nucleons can be considered point-like in nature, two cascade models are implemented.
-One is the Bertini cascade model, the other, the binary cascade model, is not used in this paper.
-The Bertini cascade model treats the nucleus as a sphere with uniform nucleon density.
-Incident hadrons collide with the nucleons producing secondary particles which also collide with the nucleons in a so-called intra-nuclear cascade.
+One is the Bertini cascade model, the other, the binary cascade model which is more theory based, is not relevant for this paper.
+The Bertini cascade model simulates the initial interaction of the hadron with the nucleus, producing secondary particles which also collide with the nucleus in a so-called intra-nuclear cascade.
+The particles are transported along straight lines through the nuclear medium and the interactions are modelled as free hadron-nucleon collisions.
+The nuclear medium is approximated by several concentric shells of constant nucleon density.
+In this process the nucleus is highly excited and evaporation models are included to de-excite the nucleus.